-About a year ago I was in a haze.
+A few years ago I was in a haze.
 I'd often find myself staring blankly at my screen at work.
-One afternoon I was supposed to be working on a form (I really, really hate building forms) for a super lame project that I didn't care for at all.
+One afternoon I was supposed to be working on a form (ugh, forms right?) for a super lame work project that I didn't care for at all.

 I was bored out of my mind.